See Some of the Most Adorable Villages in Denmark

 WHERE TO STAY IN SKAGEN:

 FUNEN | FYN

 Find your way to Funen, the oft-overlooked island that sits in the middle of Denmark.
 While Fyn may be tired of her big sister Marsha, er I mean Copenhagen, she has plenty to offer.
-With fields full of rye and poppies and fewer people, you’ll find wide open spaces here to explore.
+With fields full of rye and poppies and fewer people, you’ll find wide-open spaces here to explore.
 We love quaint Kerteminde right on the water.
-It is a perfect base to explore the area and try the produce.
+It is a perfect base to explore the area and try the local produce.